ASKabalan/Jax-multihost/README.md

 jax.distributed.initialize()
 ```

-Next we can print `jax.device_count()` and `jax.local_device_count()` and we can see that they do not have the same count, as opposed to the single controller case.\
+if curr_id == 0:
-A very important change is the fact that every single line of code is being ran 8 times (in our case) in the previous case we had one controller, so every line ran once except for the `pmaped` function of course because `pmap` is an implicit parallel call
+    print("A very important change is the fact that every single line of code is being ran 8 times (in our case) in the previous case we had one controller, so every line ran once except for the `pmaped` function of course because `pmap` is an implicit parallel call")

-We can print a debug message only once like this :

 ```python
 curr_id = jax.process_index()